mentosfreshmaker/gist-search/README.md

     * Infinite scroll
     * Comments and stars can be added in the gist details view
     * Save search history so that returning users can easily access the latest search
-    * Show file preview within the system - Currently, open a new tab.
-Dark mode
+    * Show file preview within the system - Currently, open a new tab
+    * Dark mode